Disease-Progression-Modelling/disease-progression-modelling.github.io/pages/notebooks/disease_course_mapping/disease_course_mapping.md

 Leaspy is a Python software package that implements the [Disease Course Mapping](https://disease-progression-modelling.github.io/pages/models/disease_course_mapping.html) methods.
 In particular, it is designed for the statistical analysis of **longitudinal data**, particularly **medical** data that comes in a form of **repeated observations** of patients at different time-points.
 Considering these series of short-term data, the software aims at :
 - recombining them to reconstruct the long-term spatio-temporal trajectory of progression
-- positioning each patient observations relatively to the group-average timeline
+- positioning each patient observations relatively to the group-average progression
 - quantifying the impact of different cofactors (gender, genetic mutation, environmental factors, etc) on the progression of the biomarkers
 - imputing missing values
 - predicting future observations